 The Local Enterprise Office (LEO) Network is our primary partner and a major source of applications.
 The LEO Network offers significant help to our potential clients through guidance, mentoring and support in submitting their loan application.
-Their support in 2022 was essential to MFI reaching as many businesses as we did in the year.
+Their support in 2023 was essential to MFI reaching as many businesses as we did in the year.

 Our Bank Channel continues to be a good source of referrals of potential applicants.
 These businesses are ones which the banks are unable to support but which often fit within the risk appetite of MFI.
-In 2022, our Bank Channel consisted of Bank of Ireland, AIB, Ulster Bank and Permanent tsb.
+In 2023, our Bank Channel consisted of Bank of Ireland, AIB and PTSB.

-MFI also continued to work with the Irish Local Development Network (ILDN), Enterprise Ireland and Údarás na Gaeltachta during 2022.
+MFI also continued to work with the Irish Local Development Network (ILDN), Enterprise Ireland and Údarás na Gaeltachta during 2023.

-In addition to our referral partners, the business has developed a very strong direct channel.
-In 2022, the direct channel accounted for 61% of all applications.
+In addition to our referral partners, the business continues to have a very strong direct channel.
+In 2023 the direct channel accounted for c.
+64% of all applications.
+In 2023 over 70% of our applications came from applicants located outside of Dublin which is similar to the trend over the last number of years.